 When you think about it, it’s pretty obvious why low-carbohydrate diets help manage type 2 diabetes.
-They break down into sugars which goes into the blood, causing blood sugar spikes.
+They break down into sugars that go into the blood, causing blood sugar spikes.

-Therefore, reduction in carbohydrates can help stabilize the blood glucose levels.
+Therefore, a reduction in carbohydrates can help stabilize blood glucose levels.
 That’s why many doctors like the Pegan Food Pyramid designed by Dr. Mark Hyman.

 Here’s how the LCHF food pyramid for diabetes looks like, from bottom to top:

 Many people with type 2 diabetes have followed this diet along with intermittent fasting to improve their blood glucose control.

 Combining this diabetes food pyramid with regular exercise/physical activity, and stress management techniques are the winning combination for every person with type 2 diabetes.